enikfar/codepath-prework/README.md

 **Ehsan** is an app that have information about me and a have button that change color.

-Time spent: 5 hours spent in total
+Time spent: 1 hour spent in total

 ## Required Features